-This program enriches classroom teaching at Loyola by providing stipends for faculty to attend conferences which will improve their command of fields in which they teach ($1,500 maximum).
-While support for a faculty member's attendance at regular major professional conferences ought to come from departmental and the dean's budgets, this program provides funds to attend colloquia, seminars, or academic conferences which a faculty member would not normally attend and which will directly contribute to the enrichment of one or more specific courses.
-Ordinarily, no more than three of these grants will be awarded in a given year.
+This program enriches classroom teaching at Loyola by providing stipends for faculty to attend conferences that will improve their command of fields in which they teach ($1,500 maximum).
+Although support for a faculty member's attendance at regular major professional conferences ought to come from departmental and the dean's budgets, this program provides funds to attend colloquia, seminars, or academic conferences that a faculty member would not normally attend and that will directly contribute to the enrichment of one or more specific courses.
+Ordinarily, no more than three of these grants are awarded in a given year.

 Applicants must be tenured, tenure-track, or full-time affiliate Loyola faculty members in the humanities and ordinarily may submit only one proposal per year.

 Standards for Proposals

 The proposal should explain clearly how the conference to be financed will benefit (a) specific course(s) at Loyola and why the funding should come from the Center for the Humanities rather than other sources in the University; it should also include general information on the program, the host institution or organization.